wei3hua2/awesome-iohk-papers/sort_by_authors.md

 Off-chain protocols (channels) are a promising solution to the scalability and privacy challenges of blockchain payments.
 Current proposals, however, require synchrony assumptions to preserve the safety of a channel, leaking to an adversary the exact amount of time needed to control the network for a successful attack.
 In this paper, we introduce Brick, the first payment channel that remains secure under network asynchrony and concurrently provides correct incentives.
 The core idea is to incorporate the conflict resolution process within the channel by introducing a rational committee of external parties, called wardens.
 Hence, if a party wants to close a channel unilaterally, it can only get the committee’s approval for the last valid state.

 Additionally, Brick provides sub-second latency because it does not employ heavy-weight consensus.
 Instead, Brick uses consistent broadcast to announce updates and close the channel, a light-weight abstraction that is powerful enough to preserve safety and liveness to any rational parties.
 We formally define and prove for Brick the properties a payment channel construction should fulfill.
 We also design incentives for Brick such that honest and rational behavior aligns.
 Finally, we provide a reference implementation of the smart contracts in Solidity.

 ---

+## Jared Corduan

+### Cardano Disaster Recovery Plan (2021) [link](https://api.zotero.org/groups/478201/items/RR93NMSD/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

+The version of the Ouroboros protocol used in the current implementation of Cardano operates as expected (i.e., provides network-wide consistency and liveness) as long as two "disaster" events do not occur.
+These events are extremely unlikely to occur in the actual protocol deployment, but they may occur in standalone test deployments or under extremely unlikely real world circumstances (some examples are given below).
+This document describes these events in detail and the corresponding mitigating actions that need to be undertaken should they occur.

+### Flexible Formality: Practical Experience with Agile Formal Methods (2020) [link](https://api.zotero.org/groups/478201/items/4UGLHV3B/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

+Agile software development and Formal Methods are traditionally seen as being in conflict.
+From an Agile perspective, there is pressure to deliver quickly, building vertical prototypes and doing many iterations /sprints, refining the requirements; from a Formal Methods perspective, there is pressure to deliver correctly and any change in requirements often necessitates changes in the formal specification and might even impact all arguments of correctness.

+Over the years, the need to "be agile" has become a kind of mantra in software development management, and there is a prevalent prejudice that using formal methods was an impediment to being agile.
+In this paper, we contribute to the refutation of this stereotype, by providing a real-world example of using good practices from formal methods and agile software engineering to deliver software that is simultaneously reliable, effective, testable, and that can also be iterated and delivered rapidly.
+We thus present how a lightweight software engineering methodology, drawing from appropriate formal methods techniques and providing the benefits of agile software development, can look like.
+Our methodology is informed and motivated by practical experience.
+We have devised and adapted it in the light of experience in delivering a large-scale software system that needs to meet complex real-world requirements: the Cardano blockchain and its cryptocurrency ada.

+The cryptocurrency domain is a rather new application area for which no clear engineering habit exists, so it is fitting well for agile methods.
+At the same time, there is a lot of real monetary value at stake, making it a good fit for using formal methods to ensure high quality and correctness.
+This paper reports on the issues that have been faced and overcome, and provides a number of real-world lessons that can be used to leverage the benefits of both agile and formal methods in other situations.

+---

+## Nicholas Clarke

+### Cardano Disaster Recovery Plan (2021) [link](https://api.zotero.org/groups/478201/items/RR93NMSD/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

+The version of the Ouroboros protocol used in the current implementation of Cardano operates as expected (i.e., provides network-wide consistency and liveness) as long as two "disaster" events do not occur.
+These events are extremely unlikely to occur in the actual protocol deployment, but they may occur in standalone test deployments or under extremely unlikely real world circumstances (some examples are given below).
+This document describes these events in detail and the corresponding mitigating actions that need to be undertaken should they occur.

+### Flexible Formality: Practical Experience with Agile Formal Methods (2020) [link](https://api.zotero.org/groups/478201/items/4UGLHV3B/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

+Agile software development and Formal Methods are traditionally seen as being in conflict.
+From an Agile perspective, there is pressure to deliver quickly, building vertical prototypes and doing many iterations /sprints, refining the requirements; from a Formal Methods perspective, there is pressure to deliver correctly and any change in requirements often necessitates changes in the formal specification and might even impact all arguments of correctness.

+Over the years, the need to "be agile" has become a kind of mantra in software development management, and there is a prevalent prejudice that using formal methods was an impediment to being agile.
+In this paper, we contribute to the refutation of this stereotype, by providing a real-world example of using good practices from formal methods and agile software engineering to deliver software that is simultaneously reliable, effective, testable, and that can also be iterated and delivered rapidly.
+We thus present how a lightweight software engineering methodology, drawing from appropriate formal methods techniques and providing the benefits of agile software development, can look like.
+Our methodology is informed and motivated by practical experience.
+We have devised and adapted it in the light of experience in delivering a large-scale software system that needs to meet complex real-world requirements: the Cardano blockchain and its cryptocurrency ada.

+The cryptocurrency domain is a rather new application area for which no clear engineering habit exists, so it is fitting well for agile methods.
+At the same time, there is a lot of real monetary value at stake, making it a good fit for using formal methods to ensure high quality and correctness.
+This paper reports on the issues that have been faced and overcome, and provides a number of real-world lessons that can be used to leverage the benefits of both agile and formal methods in other situations.

+---